 We have many things vying for our attention in the digital age.

-And, as successful businessman and mentor Dan Lok advises, you should not have your notifications turned on if you want to focus and succeed.
+The remedy?
+As successful businessman and mentor Dan Lok advises, you should not have your notifications turned on if you want to focus and succeed.

 In fact, what you need is selective notification.